dgolja/golja-gnupg/README.md

 **REQUIRED** - System username for who to store the public key.
 Also define the location of the pubring (default ${HOME}/.gnupg/)

+#####`gpg_home`

+The absolute path to use for --homedir with the gpg command.
+This is required when configuring GPG keys for hiera-eyaml-gpg on a puppet server.
+Must be a path that is accessible by the user defined in the `user` parameter.

 #####`key_id`

 **REQUIRED** - Key ID.
 Usually the traditional 8-character key ID.
 Also accepted the